Customer Success & Revenue Glossary

 Land and Expand

-A go-to-market motion where the seller closes a small initial deal (the "land" — usually a single team, single use case, or starter package), drives the customer to measurable success in that footprint, then grows the relationship through additional teams, use cases, or products (the "expand").
+A go-to-market motion where the seller closes a small initial deal (the land, usually a single team, single use case, or starter package), drives the customer to measurable success in that footprint, and then grows the relationship through additional teams, use cases, or products (the expand).
+Almost universally presented as the ideal motion in modern B2B SaaS.
+Almost universally misused as a cop-out for not selling a real customer strategy.

 Strategic Theses